mrisher/smtp-sts/spec.md

 ## Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS SHOULD validate that the recipient MX supports STARTTLS and offers a TLS certificate which is valid according to the semantics of the SMTP STS policy.
-Policies can specify certificate validity in one of two ways by setting the value of the "c" field in the policy description.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS MUST validate that the recipient MX supports STARTTLS and offers a TLS certificate which is valid according to the semantics of the SMTP STS policy.

-* Web PKI: When the "c" field is set to "webpki", the certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
-The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

-* DANE TLSA: When the "c" field is set to "tlsa", the receiving MX MUST be covered by a DANE TLSA record for the recipient domain, and the presented certificate MUST be valid according to that record (as described by [@!RFC7672]).

-A sending MTA who does not support the validation method required--for example, an MTA that does not have a DNSSEC-compatible resolver--MUST behave as though the policy did not validate.
-As described in the section on _Policy_ _Application_, a policy which has not ever been successfully validated MUST not be used to reject mail.
+As described in the section on _Policy_
+_Application_, a policy which has not ever been successfully validated MUST NOT be used to reject mail.

 ## Policy Application